Solana Beach Alimony Lawyer

 The courts in California may allow you a grace period in which your former spouse will pay alimony while you obtain the job training or experience you need to earn a living.
 The courts will give you a reasonable amount of time to gain the professional skills necessary to find a job.
 The courts will also check if you are making a good-faith attempt to get a job.
 If you are, the courts may extend the alimony order.
 Otherwise, the courts may no longer require your ex-spouse to support you.

-• What if one spouse stops paying alimony?
+What if one spouse stops paying alimony?

 Spousal maintenance payments are court orders.
 The paying spouse cannot simply decide to stop making payments, even if they believe that they should not be paying them anymore.
 Without a modification from the California court system, failing to pay spousal maintenance could result in legal trouble.
 If your former spouse stops making court-ordered alimony payments, you need to take them to court for a contempt proceeding.

 A spouse who fails to pay the required alimony could result and their wages being garnished and given to the receiving spouse through the court system.
-The court can also levy the paying spouse’s bank accounts or intercept their tax returns in order to get the required payment amounts.
+The court can also levy the paying spouse’s bank accounts or intercept their tax returns to get the required payment amounts.

-Contact the knowledgeable legal team at Ratzer|Dobis for help with your spousal support case.
+Contact a knowledgeable Solana Beach divorce attorney at Ratzer Dobis for help with your spousal support case.
 We are experienced negotiators who will fight for your rights.
-Please give us a call at (858) 793-7700 to schedule a consultation with one of our Solana Beach spousal support lawyers.
-We proudly serve clients throughout San Diego County and beyond.
+Please give us a call at (858) 793-7700 or fill out our online contact form to schedule a consultation with one of our Solana Beach spousal support lawyers.
+Our certified family law specialists proudly serve clients throughout San Diego County and beyond.